 Introduction to Commentating

-If you're yet to create your first video game commentary, then you should start by considering the following: Video game commentaries aren't easy to make, and they can take up a lot of your time and effort with recording, editing, and choosing the right footage.
-The thing that separates a good commentator from a bad is the effort and passion they put into their commentaries.
+If you haven't created your first video game commentary yet, then you should start by considering the following.
+Video game commentaries aren't easy to make, and they can take up a lot of your time and effort with recording, editing, and choosing the right footage.
+The thing that separates a good commentator from a bad one is the effort and passion they put in.

 If you're just interested in commentating for fame, money, or something to do in your spare time, maybe it isn't the thing for you.
 But if you're truly interested in commentating, then read the following tips and the list of 101 things to talk about!

 High quality game play doesn't necessarily mean good resolution.
 Of course, like any other video, 720p or 1080p can really help with viewers, although there is more than just resolution to assure quality.